Infinite Systems of Competing Brownian Particles

 \section{Acknoweldgements}

-I would like to thank \textsc{Ioannis Karatzas}, \textsc{Soumik Pal}, \textsc{Xinwei Feng}, \textsc{Amir Dembo} and \textsc{Vladas Sidoravicius} for help and useful discussion.
-I am also thankful to two anonymous referees for doing hard work with this article and significantly improving it.
-This research was partially supported by NSF grants DMS 1007563, DMS 1308340, and DMS 1405210.
+I would like to thank \textsc{Ioannis Karatzas}, \textsc{Soumik Pal}, \textsc{Xinwei Feng}, \textsc{Amir Dembo}, and \textsc{Vladas Sidoravicius} for help and useful discussion.
+I am also thankful to anonymous referees for meticulously reviewing this article, which helped to significantly improve it.
+This research was partially supported by NSF grants DMS 1007563, DMS 1308340, DMS 1405210, and DMS 1409434.